fitbenchmarking/fitbenchmarking/docs/source/contributors/workflow.rst

 These commits and the tag will need to be pushed to github.

-If the release is a final release (i.e. It has no numbered label) and it is the highest numbered release, the tag should be cherry-picked onto the master branch.
+If the release is a final release (i.e., it has no numbered label) and it is the highest numbered release, the tag should be cherry-picked onto the master branch.
 Instructions for this should be output after running the script.